dev-diaries/web/_social-posts/autofocus-html-attribute.md

 title: "Autofocus HTML Attribute"
 image: /assets/images/html-autofocus.gif
 cover-image: /assets/images/autofocus-cover.png
-excerpt: "You can add in an autofocus HTML5 attribute which tells the browser to give that element focus when the page loads"
+excerpt: "You can add in an autofocus HTML5 attribute which tells the browser to give that element focus when the page loads."
 date: 2019-03-14
 categories: [basic, html, forms, ui-ux]
 instagram-id: Bu-5dzvHsbl